[FFmpeg-devel] [PATCH] ffmpeg: redesign video resampling in case of mid-stream video size/format change

 stefano.sabatini-lala at poste.it

-> > > in the non-libavfilter code path.
+> > > > some of the issues with the non-libavfilter path).

 > > >